 These results show the plausibility of our main hypothesis.
-The coefficients attached to the rolling correlations between gross inflows and outflows are all negative, and only the one attached to the correlation obtained with a five-year rolling window (and adding country fixed effects) is not significant at the 10 percent level.
+The coefficients attached to the rolling IO correlation coefficients are all negative, and only the one estimated with a five-year rolling window (and adding country fixed effects) is not significant at the 10 percent level.